Isle of Wight Guru

 You may not want to spend your whole holiday kneeling in a ball pool, but soft play is just about preferable to standing in the rain on a beach (Ed: Really?)

-Another good soft play area is at Monkey Madness near Sandown, which opened at Amazon World Zoo Park in 2019.
-You pay separately to visit the soft play area (£7.50 for 4-14 year old when I checked) but it is probably the biggest one on the Isle of Wight.
+• Another good soft play area is at Monkey Madness near Sandown, which opened at Amazon World Zoo Park in 2019.
+Entry is about £20.
+A few years ago, you could just visit the soft play area but it's now bundled together as one attraction so it's not just somewhere to pop in for an hour.
+It is probably the biggest soft play area on the Isle of Wight.
+Amazon World scores 4/5 on TripAdvisor.

 Ventnor paddling pool